WarriorKingBob/Fallout_BrightNights/README.md

 In combining Fallout lore and Cataclysm lore, I decided that since civilization collapsed due to alien invasion instead of nuclear war, plenty of industrial equipment still exists, along with books on blacksmithing techniques.
 This is unlike the Fallout universe, where except for The Pitt and NCR, there is no industry available.
 Following the changes, legion blacksmiths are actually capable of reproducing historial medieval weapons for the legionaries who can afford it.

 Guns have also been changed.
-Calibers become higher with rank, but rifles will always be bolt-action/semi auto, because legion blacksmiths aren't good enough to maintain automatic rifles.
+Calibers become higher with rank and guns will be focused on ones that existed in Fallout.

 Recruit legionaries:
 Melee: